KennyWho/hapi-api-doc-cn/API.md

 Clears the HTTP cookie by setting an expired value where:
 - `name` - the cookie name.
-- `options` - (optional) configuration for expiring cookie.
+- `options` - (可选) configuration for expiring cookie.
 If the state was previously registered with the server using [`server.state()`](#serverstatename-options), the specified `options` are merged with the server definition.

-Return value: the current response object.
+返回值: the current response object.

 #### <a name="response.vary()" /> `response.vary(header)`